 - MCT oil helps improve CBD’s absorption because CBD and other cannabinoids are fat-soluble.

-In some countries, CBD oil is classified as a nutritional supplement rather than a drug.
+CBD oil is classified as a nutritional supplement rather than a drug in some countries.
 This makes it harder to know if it contains the exact quantities of cannabidiol, as regulation may be a bit lax.

 Is CBD Oil Safe?